kellydunn/golang-geo/README.md

 # testing

 By default, `golang-geo` will attempt to run its test suite against a PostgreSQL database.
-However, you may run the tests with mocked SQL queries by specifying that you want to run against a mocked database connection via the command line:
+However, you may run the tests with mocked SQL queries by specifying that you want to do so on the command line:

 ```
 DB=mock go test
 ```

+The `$DB` environment variable is used to specify which database you'd like to run the tests against.
+You may specify `postgres`, `mysql`, or `mock`.
+The [Travis CI builds](https://travis-ci.org/kellydunn/golang-geo) for this project currently runs against all of these when running the test suite.

 # contributing
   - Fork